One Bowl Chocolate Baked Oatmeal

 - 3 Comments

-Chocolate baked oatmeal takes chocolate for breakfast to a whole new level!
-Enjoy these baked chocolate oats for breakfast, snack or even a healthy dessert.
+Chocolate baked oatmeal takes chocolate for breakfast to a whole new level – you just need one bowl and 40 minutes of time.
+Enjoy these baked chocolate oats for breakfast, a snack or even a healthy dessert.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.